 - AMD Vega is now so good for crypto-mining it’ll probably be sold out forever

-A couple of slides have come out of the latest AMD investor presentation highlighting the role, or non-role of the AMD Vega GPU architecture throughout 2018.
+A couple of slides have come out of the a recent AMD investor presentation highlighting the role, or non-role of the AMD Vega GPU architecture throughout 2018.

 Naively we were hoping for a broader roll-out of the AMD Vega tech, but this year it sticking with the RX Vega 64 and RX Vega 56 cards at the top of the stack with the only new GPUs arriving in the mobile and machine learning spaces.